betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BetAngelMultipleMarketRatings.md

 We used the markets menu in the 'Guardian' tool to navigate to Australian tracks that BetSmart have provided ratings for, then multi-selected all the win markets by holding down the control key and clicking on the different markets.

-Once you've chosen the races you're interested in click the 'add' button and you'll see them appear in the main body of the screen.
+Once you've chosen the races you're interested in, click the 'add' button and you'll see them appear in the main body of the screen.

 Make sure you sort the races **by start time**, so Bet Angel will automatically move through them in the right order and allocate the next race to the spreadsheet once the previous one ends.